aahad91/Covid-19-Visual/Overview_miniproject.md

 ##### Task

-We have defined a set of visualization tasks from which the user could be benefitted on the following aspects,
+We have defined a set of visualization tasks from which the user could be benefitted on the following aspects:

-  -To know the Covid-19 infections explicitly with respect to every County in NRW and its growth/decrease
+- To know the Covid-19 infections explicitly with respect to every County in NRW and its growth/decrease.

-  -To know the infection rate with respect to children (aged 0 to 4 or 5 to 14) on the after effect of the operations of kindergarten/schools
+- To know the infection rate with respect to children (aged 0 to 4 or 5 to 14) on the after effect of the operations of kindergarten/schools.

-  -To know the spread of infection with every age group such as 0 to 4, 35 to 59 and find the most vulnerable group
+- To know the spread of infection with every age group such as 0 to 4, 35 to 59 and find the most vulnerable age group.

-  -To know the infection rate with respect to gender male and female for every age group
+- Daily status of the of Covid-19 interms of total cases, recovered cases and deaths of the state.
+- To monitor the spread of Covid-19 in each county with respect to the population.

-  -The above information would help the user to resume/halt the kindergarten/schools operations, revise restrictions on workplaces/shops/markets and further to decide upon the      lockdown phases.
+- The above information would help the user to resume/halt the kindergarten/schools operations, revise restrictions on workplaces/shops/markets and further to decide upon the lockdown phases for a county.

-  -To know the major policies taken to reduce no of cases daywise can help government to take majors
+- To know the major policies taken to reduce no of cases daywise can help government to take majors.

 ### VISUALIZATION TECHNIQUES
 Data is preprocessed by acquiring only the NRW state data and its relevant columns.
 The data was polished then (handling bad data )and is utilized for transformation and graphical representation .
 It will be visualized using various interactive visualization techniques to have a broader overview of correlation amongst data which will help to deduce significant information.

 ##### Techniques